open-afc-project/openafc/tools/geo_converters/README.md

 4. Converting tiff tiles in `tiled_wgs84_tif` to png, result in `tiled_wgs84_png`
 `to_png.py --out_dir tiled_wgs84_png 'tiled_wgs84_tif/*.tif'`
 Takes ~3 minutes on 8 CPU.
-YMMV
+YMMV. _The conversion to PNG is in progress.
+Skip this step for now._

 ### Land usage files <a name="land_usage_routines">